VladMoldoveanu/Brainfuck_stack-and-functions/README.md

 For each `\\` after a `/` a number from the original array is copied to the new one.

-`!` allows easy access to the last functions.
+`!` allows easy access to the current last functions anywhere in a file.
 Using `!!` in a function inserts the number that the function will get after compiling.

 At the end of a function called on a new array, the number at the last position of the `pointer` in that array is moved to the position from where the function was called in the old array.
 The new array is discarded.